-In the Company's balance sheet, the investments in subsidiaries that are stated at cost less provision for impairment losses.
+In the Company's statement of financial position, the investments in subsidiaries that are stated at cost less provision for impairment losses.
 The results of subsidiaries are accounted for by the Company on the basis of dividends received and receivable.

-Joint venture company
+Joint venture companies